 Effective July 1, 2020, Santa Rosa implemented a $15/hour minimum wage ordinance in advance of the state minimum wage timeline.
-Per that ordinance, and reflecting the annual CPI-W adjustment, starting January 1, 2021, the new minimum wage rate will be $15.20 for all businesses regardless of size.
+Per that ordinance, and reflecting the annual Bay Area CPI-W adjustment, starting January 1, 2024, the new minimum wage rate is $17.45 for all businesses regardless of size.

 Overview of Santa Rosa minimum wage hourly rate and timeline in comparison with the State: